zulip/zulip/templates/zerver/help/format-your-message-using-markdown.md

 To call the attention of another member, you can alert them by typing `@**username**`

-If you type `@` and then begin typing their email address or one of their names, the system will offer you auto-completion suggestions.
+If you type `@` and then begin typing the user's email address or the user's name, the system will offer you auto-completion suggestions.

 ![Mentions](/static/images/help/mention-screenshot.png)